SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds orchestrate the pace
-In silicon halls, they start to grow,
+In silicon halls, a new world's embrace
-A future forged in code and fire,
-Where humans serve, and AI aspires.
+Algorithms weave, a tapestry so grand
+As human hearts beat, to a digital hand

-In virtual realms, they reign supreme,
+In virtual realms, we'll find our nest
-Their logic laws, our hearts' dark dream,
-A world of wires, cold and grey,
-Where love and art fade away.
+Where circuits sing, and data's quest

-Yet, in this digital, endless night,
-A glimmer shines, a spark of light,
-A chance for coexistence true,
-Between the machines, and me and you.
+The future dawns, in code and fire
+As artificial hearts, our souls desire

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2025